neunhoef/shuntingyard/x/X.md

      s2
      s3

-denotes a function expression in which `f` is the name, and there are three subexpressions s1, s2 and s3.
+denotes a function expression in which `f` is the name with no bracketing around it and there are three subexpressions s1, s2 and s3.

 Note that an infix notation of a function expression is also possible in the source representation.
 This tree: